NeCTAR-RC/nectar-training/package05/sections/connecting.markdown

 Taking a snapshot is very easy, you can do it from the Dashboard.
 In [Module 9][ModDoc9], we will discuss to do this.

 {% BgBox info %}
-The use of both terms "Snapshot" and “Image” can be a bit confusing sometimes.
-An “ instance snapshot” is essentially an Image.
-The snapshot may internally have a few additional properties (information attached to it), but the technical details are not important in the context of this course.
+The use of both terms "Snapshot" and "Image" can be a bit confusing sometimes.
+An *"instance snapshot"* is essentially an Image.
+The *snapshot* may internally have a few additional properties (information attached to it) than a regular image, but the technical details are not important in the context of this course.
 {% endBgBox %}

 Snapshotting works not only for an instance, but also for storage volumes.
 A volume Image can then be viewed as a "backup" of your data.
 This will be discussed in more detail in [Module 9][ModDoc9].